Skip to Main Content

 New directors

-of new directors have a CEO or general management background
+of new directors have CEO or general management/P&L experience

-The majority of new non-executive directors (68%) have a portfolio career, meaning they hold only NED roles.
-64% of new NEDs have at least one other board role.
+The majority of new chairs and non-executive directors (78%) have a portfolio career, meaning they hold only non-executive (NED) board roles.
+Of these, 56% have at least one other listed company directorship.

 New directors on the board